mojzis/noticky/README.md

 ## About

 An attempt to prepare note sheets for our kids to be able to learn playing piano.
-PDF for print or html online.
+PDF for print or html online (should be easily visible even on mobile devices).

 ## Songs to add

 ### carols

-- stedrej vecer nastal
 - stesti zdravi
 - https://sborkytlice.files.wordpress.com/2014/01/volek-a-oslc3adk.pdf
+- good king wenceslas

-## Features to add Each song
+## Features to add for Each song

+- fingerings
 - guitar cords

 ## Site todo